jwstegemann/fritz2-docs/Lenses.md

 ---
 # Lenses

-A `Lens` is basically a way to describe the relation between an outer entity and and inner entity in a structure.
+A `Lens` is basically a way to describe the relation between an outer and inner entity in a structure.
-It focuses the inner entity from the viewpoint of the outer entity - that is where the name is derived from.
+It focuses on the inner entity from the viewpoint of the outer entity, which is how it got its name.
 Lenses are especially useful when using immutable data-types like fritz2 does.
-For this reason a `Lens` needs to know
+A `Lens` needs to handle the following:

-  * how to get the value of the inner entity from a given instance of the outer entity
+  * Getting the value of the inner entity from a given instance of the outer entity
-  * how to create a new instance of the outer entity (remember: immutable!) as a copy of a given one with just the inner entity changed to a new given value.
+  * Creating a new instance of the outer entity (immutable!) as a copy of a given one with a different value only for the inner entity

-In fritz2 a `Lens` is defined by the following interface:
+In fritz2, a `Lens` is defined by the following interface:
 ```kotlin
 interface Lens<P,T> {
     fun get(parent: P): T